Pometry/Raphtory/docs/source/Analysis/LOTR_six_degrees.md

 # Your first algorithm - Six Degrees of Gandalf

-In the [previous entry](../Ingestion/sprouter.md), you learnt how to write your own spout and builder to ingest the data.
-Here, we're going to go over how to write a new algorithm for the Lord of the Rings dataset which will get the size of the _six degrees of separation_ network for a character; in this case,`Gandalf`.
+In the [previous entry](../Ingestion/sprouter.md), you learnt about Spouts and how to write your own Graph Builder to ingest data.
+Here we're going to go over how to write a new algorithm for the Lord of the Rings dataset which will calculate the size of the _six degrees of separation_ network for a character; in this case,`Gandalf`.
 Six degrees of separation is "the idea that all people on average are six, or fewer, social connections away from each other." ([wiki here in case you want to know more](https://en.wikipedia.org/wiki/Six_degrees_of_separation)).

 ## Algorithm

-The class we are creating extends {scaladoc}`com.raphtory.algorithms.api.GraphAlgorithm` with the type of the data the algorithm is to return, in this case:
+The class we are creating extends {scaladoc}`com.raphtory.algorithms.api.GraphAlgorithm`:

 ```scala
 import com.raphtory.algorithms.api.{GraphAlgorithm, GraphPerspective, Row, Table}